-A sample of patient records were reviewed and there was evidence that the clinic is keeping excellent records, demonstrating that care is being planned and delivered to ensure the safety and wellbeing of patients.
+A sample of patient records were reviewed and there was evidence that the clinic is keeping excellent records, demonstrating that care is being planned and delivered to ensure patients' safety and wellbeing.

-In all cases, the records we reviewed were individualised for the patient and contained appropriate patient identifiers.
-The records were very clear, legible and of good quality.
+In all cases, the records we reviewed were individualised for that patient and contained appropriate patient identifiers.
+The records were very clear, legible and of excellent quality.